Cotinsgit/GitRepository/readme.txt

 Git is beautiful
 Git is cool
 Git is shy
-Creating a new branch is quick AND simple
+Creating a new branch is quick